TruePadawan/TruePadawan/README.md

 ## Bio
-Hey, I'm Hermes from Lagos, Nigeria.
-At the moment, I'm building up my knowledge of software development, I currently work mostly with JavaScript and React.js.
-I'm looking forward to checking out any of C#, Kotlin or PHP.
+Hey, I'm Hermes.
+I work with JavaScript, React.js and the likes.
+I've also been getting into Python and Kotlin recently.

-My primary stack includes **JavaScript/TypeScript, Next.js/React.js, SCSS/TailwindCSS, Cypress, Prisma, MongoDB**
+My primary tools includes **JavaScript/TypeScript, Next.js/React.js, SCSS/TailwindCSS, Cypress**

 I developed an interest in coding around 2019-2020 mainly because I wanted to mess around with Unreal Engine and game development, so I started learning to code with C++ and pretty built up my foundations in programming from there, [I played around with C++/Qt for a while](https://github.com/TruePadawan/Nipsie) before eventually pivoting to web technologies after I got exposed to it while I did Harvard's CS50x, so I've been dealing with web technologies for almost 2 years and so far its been alright but still feel like exploring some other things.